jiachenyee/sacc-holding/README.md

+# Holding Slide
-# Swift Accelerator Community Conference Holding Slide
+## Swift Accelerator Community Conference
 I had an idea, for some reason, it involved a 3D holding slide with a lot of animations.

 It looks cool though, it just took forever to build.